hwalinga/AUMC/README.md

 ### Models

  * Test if created_by, timestamp_created are correctly made on creation of model
- * Test if modified_by, and modified_timestamp are updated on an edit of an existing instance.
+ * Test if modified_by, and modified_timestamp are updated on an edit of an existing instance